 - The metabolic screening test was delayed because of the hospital batches multiple samples before submitting them to the lab (as a way to save money on shipping costs).

 Parents must be aware that many states permit extending the statute of limitations when it comes to children, and that even if you think too much time has gone by you may still be entitled to pursuing a lawsuit for losses, damages, and pain and suffering.

-One of our newborn metabolic disorders lawyers at Wieand Law Firm, LLC can consult with parents to decide the best course of action in seeking monetary restitution for a doctor’s mistake.
+One of our newborn metabolic disorders lawyers at Wieand Law Firm, LLC can consult with parents to decide the course of action in seeking monetary restitution for a doctor’s mistake.
 We do not back down easily from large medical companies, and will do everything we can to see that justice is sought.
 Please contact us so we start working on your lawsuit immediately.